xstiff/javascript-projects/README.md

 # JavaScript 📚

-I'm doing 7h course about basics of JavaScript and this is my documentation of work  👏
+Some documentation of work  👏